 How Fundrise Works

 Any U.S. resident over the age of 18 and with at least $500 can invest, though Fundrise's advanced plans require a minimum investment of $1,000, $10,000 or $100,000, depending on which advanced plan is chosen.
-You can browse the Fundrise eREITs™ online.
-You’ll be able to see a sample of the assets included in each REIT.
-The site details the objective, strategy and dividend payment schedule (usually quarterly) for each eREIT™ and provides a link to the full Offering Circular for the eREIT™.
-The Offering Circular is where you can find details of the fees associated with each eREIT™.
+You can browse the Fundrise portfolios online.
+You’ll also be able to see the projects in each plan.
+The site details each investment's type, location, rating and projected return.

 The first way you could get your money back would be to take advantage of the 90-day satisfaction period.
 If you’re not satisfied with your experience and you’re still within your first 90 days as an investor, Fundrise will buy your investment back at the original amount you paid in (subject to some limitations).

 The second way you could get your money back would be to redeem your shares.
-Each eREIT™ has a quarterly redemption plan that allows investors to request that the eREIT™ redeem some or all of their shares (subject to some limitations).
-You can find details of each eREIT’s™ redemption plan in the Offering Circular.
+Each eREIT or eFund has a quarterly redemption plan that allows investors to request cashing out some or all of their shares (subject to some limitations).
+You can find details of each redemption plan in the Offering Circular.

 The eREITs or eFunds are on a quarterly dividend schedule, which means you have the potential to get dividends once every three months.
 However, you can also opt to reinvest your dividends through the Fundrise Dividend Reinvestment Program “DRIP”.
 You can opt in or out of the DRIP at any time by changing your account settings online.

-At tax time, you’ll get a 1099-DIV that details any distributions you earned from an eREIT™.
+At tax time, you’ll get a 1099-DIV that details any distributions you earned.
 Your dividends will be taxed at your regular income tax rate, not the 15% rate used for qualified dividends.

-If you decide to redeem your shares in an eREIT™, Fundrise will report that fact in a 1099-B. Based on the information on this form you might owe money to the IRS for the amount you received in compensation for your shares.
+If you decide to redeem your shares, Fundrise will report that fact in a 1099-B. Based on the information on this form you might owe money to the IRS for the amount you received in compensation for your shares.

 What’s the Catch?